 In 2009, this piece was returned to the Arkansas River and given its own plaza.
 The plaza highlights the history of the area and is next to a pathway that leads to the Junction Bridge Junction Bridge Pedestrian and Cycling Walkway where six panels give some information about the site history.
 This plaza is located near the north end of Rock Street near the History Pavilion in Riverfront Park.

-Riverfront Park is filled with fun history facts about early settlers.
+Riverfront Park is filled with fun historical facts about early settlers.
 The 11 block park also has walking trails and some glimpses of the Arkansas River.
 It's worth a trip if you're in town.
 It's connected to the Arkansas River Trail.
 Riverfront Park has lots of activities for families, including a splash pad and play areas.
-Map to the park.

-A walk along the river showcases Little Rock's history and Little Rock's present and future, as the River Market area hosts some of Little Rock's best bars, night life and restaurants.
-It also has some of the best attractions in the area including the Old State House (great for learning more about Little Rock's history), the Museum of Discovery and it's not too far from the not too far from the Clinton Library and Heifer International.
+A walk along the river showcases Little Rock's history and Little Rock's present and future, as the River Market area hosts some of Little Rock's best bars, nightlife, and restaurants.
+It also has some of the best attractions in the area including the Old State House (great for learning more about Little Rock's history) and the Museum of Discovery and it's not too far from the Clinton Library and Heifer International.